derphixr/derphixr.github.io/shops.md

 # Stable

-Stables provide care and housing for horses and other riding animals.
-They groom and feed steeds, as well as selling riding gear and mounts.
+Stables provide care and housing for horses and other riding animals.<br>
+They groom and feed steeds, as well as selling riding gear and mounts.<br>
 Stables usually attached to inns and taverns.

 ## Stable